dhedge/V2-Public/README.md

 # dHEDGE

-dHEDGE is all-in-one destination for managing vaults on Optimism, Base, Arbitrum and Polygon.
+dHEDGE is all-in-one destination for managing vaults on Polygon, Optimism, Arbitrum and Base.
 Put your capital to work with confidence in various strategies backed by a transparent track record.

 - 🔒 **Non-custodial**: Users retain ownership over their funds.
 Vault managers can't make off with deposited money.